-The Bonds are rated "Aaa" by Moody's Investors Service, Inc. ("Moody's") based upon the guaranteed repayment thereof under the Permanent School Fund Guarantee Program of the TEA.
-(See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM").
-The District's unenhanced, underlying rating, including the Bonds, is "Aa3" by Moody's.
+The Bonds are rated "AAA" by S&P Global Ratings ("S&P") based upon the guaranteed repayment thereof under the Permanent School Fund Guarantee Program of the TEA.
+(See "APPENDIX E - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM").
+The District's unenhanced, underlying rating, including the Bonds, is "A+" by S&P.

-An explanation of the significance of such rating may be obtained from Moody's.
-The rating on the Bonds by Moody's reflects only the view of said company at the time the rating is given, and the District makes no representations as to the appropriateness of the rating.
-There is no assurance that the rating will continue for any given period of time, or that the rating will not be revised downward or withdrawn entirely by Moody's, if, in the judgment of Moody's, circumstances so warrant.
-Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
+An explanation of the significance of such rating may be obtained from S&P. The rating on the Bonds by S&P reflects only the view of said company at the time the ratings are given, and the District makes no representations as to the appropriateness of the ratings.
+There is no assurance that the ratings will continue for any given period of time, or that the ratings will not be revised downward or withdrawn entirely by S&P, if, in the judgment of S&P, circumstances so warrant.

-The above rating is not a recommendation to buy, sell or hold the Bonds, and such rating may be subject to revision or withdrawal at any time by the rating agency.
-Any downward revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
+The above ratings are not a recommendation to buy, sell or hold the Bonds, and such ratings may be subject to revision or withdrawal at any time by the rating agencies.
+Any downward revision or withdrawal of the ratings may have an adverse effect on the market price or marketablility of the Bonds.